carodak/puzzlegen/README.md

 batch.save_csv("batch_puzzles.csv")
 ```

-### Other option
+### Or use without installation
-You may also use the package directly from the Jupyter notebooks in `examples/basic_usage.ipynb` — no installation required.
+You can also use the package directly in the Jupyter notebook located at `examples/basic_usage.ipynb`, available online here: https://colab.research.google.com/github/carodak/puzzlegen/blob/main/examples/basic_usage.ipynb — no installation needed.

 ### For additional detailed usage examples, please see: